Exponential self-similar mixing by incompressible flows: Preliminaries

 and

 where both inequalities hold both with domain $\T^2$ and $\R^2$.
-The same holds in the case $p=\infty$ in the context of Lipschitz-H\"older spaces (recall~\S\ref{ss:lhs}) and can be proved with a simple direct argument.
+The same holds in the case $p=\infty$ in the context of Lipschitz-H\"older spaces (recall~\S\ref{ss:lhs}) and can be proven with a simple direct argument. \end{parag}

 We next introduce the two notions of mixing scale that will be employed in this paper to quantify the level of mixedness of the solution $\rho$.
-Both definitions can be given on the torus and on the plane.
+Both definitions can be given on the torus and on the plane, and will be stated for functions of space variables only with zero integral.
+In our framework, the mixing scales of the solution will of course depend on time, due to the fact that the solution is dependent on time.

-The first notion is based on homogeneous Sobolev norms.
-From a physical point of view, the choice of the order $-1$ is the most convenient, since the norm in $\dot{H}^{-1}$ scales as a length.
-However, from a mathematical point of view, every negative homogeneous Sobolev norm would behave in a similar way.